WesselB90/hyperspectral_oefendag/README.md

 # hyperspectral_oefendag
 Geo-oefendag 14-07-2023

-Here we used data from the German <a href="https://www.enmap.org/" target="_blank">EnMAP</a> mission to begin understanding how to work with hyperspectral imagery data.
+Here we used data from the German <a href="https://www.enmap.org/" target="_blank">EnMAP</a> mission to build up knowledge on working with hyperspectral imagery data.

 Some cool examples of our results: